-Our aim is to help people resolve their problems and feel more positive.
+Our aim is to help people resolve their problems and live fulfilling lives.
 To help ensure that we make a positive difference we follow a number of ethical principles.

 Our Executive Coach, Zaryl Tan, is not a clinical psychologist but she fully subscribes to the ethical principles listed below.
 Where we have written ‘Clinical Psychologist’ or ‘psychologist’ you can swap in ‘Executive Coach‘.

-You are welcome to read these documents – we have linked to them at the bottom of this page.
+You are welcome to read the ethics documents listed below – we have provided PDF versions of them at the bottom of this page.
 However, the documents are a little long so we have summarised the points which we think are most relevant below:

 Everything that you say to your psychologist is entirely confidential.
 We will never reveal what we have discussed to anyone else.
 The only exception to this is if we need to discuss an issue anonymously in supervision (see note below) or if we have concerns for your safety or concerns for someone else’s safety.
 We would then try to make contact with someone who would be able to keep you or the other person safe.
 Even in this situation we would make every effort to tell you what we are going to do, explain why and discuss the best way of keeping you safe while preserving your privacy.